 Jenni shrugged, something that Kristen could barely see in the light coming from the open restroom door.
 “I’ve been doing it since I was a kid, so it feels natural to me,” she admitted.
 “I know it’s not something everyone’s comfortable with, but you should try it sometime.
 It’s such a sense of freedom.”

 Kristen hung her head and gnawed on her lower lip.
-“Not for someone who looks like me,” she mumbled, suddenly very conscious of her weight.
-“That's for people who are confident in how they look.”
+“Not for someone who looks like me,” she mumbled.
+“That’s for people who are confident in how they look.”

-Jenni put a hand on the other woman's shoulder.
-“That's not true,” she told her quietly.
+Jenni put a hand on the other woman’s shoulder.
+“That’s not true,” she told her quietly.
 “People of all shapes, sizes, colors and backgrounds can be found on clothing-optional beaches.
-They're just regular people, and because everyone there is in most stages of undress, no one really even cares what anyone else looks like.
+They’re just regular people, and because everyone is either wearing little or nothing at all, no one really even cares what anyone else looks like.
 Once you get used to it, it feels natural and doesn’t feel naughty.”

 Kristen shook her head.
-“We aren't at a nudist camp,” she countered, “so I have no intention of baring myself to anyone but my reflection in a mirror, and not even that if I can help it!”
+“We aren’t at a nudist camp,” she countered, “so I have no intention of baring myself to anyone but my reflection in a mirror!”

 Jenni smiled in the darkness.
 “That’s okay, you don’t have to,” she answered.
 “There’s no one else in the restroom right now, so if you need to go, now’s your chance.”